-In this course, students will learn standard time series analysis topics such as modeling time series using regression analysis, univariate ARMA/ARIMA modelling, (G)ARCH modeling, Vector Autoregressive model along with forecasting, model identification and diagnostics.
-Students will be given fundamental grounding in the use of some widely used tools, but much of the energy of the course is focused on individual investigation and learning.
+Learners will be given fundamental grounding in the use of some widely used tools, but much of the energy of the course is focused on individual investigation and learning.
 Active participation in the class is very important.
 This class is more about the opportunity for individual discovery than it is about mastering a fixed set of techniques.
 By the end of this class, it is expected that you will have the skills to answer time series data analysis questions, select appropriate time series tools to address the questions, know how to perform the implementation and interpret the results with the context of the data analysis scope.
 While the course might feel heavy in statistical learning, the purpose is to support your understanding of the fundamentals of time series modeling.
-There are many forecasting systems developed by companies like Meta, Linkedin, Uber, Google and Microsoft that use the concepts of the modeling techniques in this course.
-Your understanding of the fundamentals of time series modeling will be useful in the understanding and the applicability of such systems as well as other machine learning approaches.
-While you might be also to apply such tools blindly without knowing the fundamentals, you will not know why/whether the results are good or bad, why/when to use one approach over another, how to compare models, how can improve on your analysis etc. Learning the fundamentals might be hard but it will give you an advantage in performing a time series analysis more rigorously than a GenAI tool!
+There are many time series models and forecasting approaches developed that use the concepts of the modeling techniques in this course.
+Your understanding of the fundamentals of time series modeling will be useful in the understanding and the applicability of such models as well as other machine learning approaches.
+While you might be able to apply such tools blindly without knowing the fundamentals, you will not know why/whether the results are good or bad, why/when to use one approach over another, how to compare models, how can improve on your analysis etc. Learning the fundamentals might be hard but it will give you an advantage in performing a time series analysis more rigorously than a GenAI tool!

-What activities will the course involve students in to help them practice and demonstrate their learning?
+What activities will the course involve learners in to help them practice and demonstrate their learning?